Scalable and Calibrated Sampling for Bayesian Generalized Linear Mixed Model via Stochastic Gradient Markov Chain Monte Carlo: Discussion

 \section{Discussion}

 In this paper, we introduced an algorithm for performing accurate and scalable Bayesian inference for the GLMM in the large-sample regime.
 To the best of our knowledge, our approach is the first to adapt SGMCMC methods to this setting, overcoming limitations that arise from a naive application of such algorithms to dependent data.
 The main contributions of our work include: (i) a Monte Carlo approximation of the gradient of the marginal log-likelihood using Fisher’s identity, enabling SGMCMC updates in the presence of intractable integrals; and (ii) an asymptotic analysis of the variance structure of the resulting algorithm, allowing us to derive a post-hoc correction that restores the correct posterior covariance.
-Together, these contributions enable scalable and reliable Bayesian inference for GLMMs, yielding posterior samples with appropriate mean and variance, even in complex dependent-data settings.
+We demonstrated the accuracy and scalability of our algorithm for Bayesian inference in GLMMs through a series of simulation studies in Section \ref{sims}, with models for Gaussian, logistic (binary outcome), and Poisson (count outcome) data.
+In particular, Sections~\ref{sims:unknown_bin}--\ref{sims:unknown_count} demonstrated how SGLD is a promising approach for GLMM inference that maintains computational efficiency as $n$ increases, even in regimes where MCMC becomes prohibitively expensive.